mjavadtavakoli/Playwright-Sepidsystem/SECURITY.md

 3. Fix it as soon as possible (usually within **10–20 days**)

 ---

-## Responsible Disclosure

-We appreciate and respect **responsible disclosure**.
-Please do not publish the vulnerability details until we've addressed it.

 Thank you for helping us keep our project and users safe!